 Defense Threat Reduction Agency: DTRA focus is to keep WMD out of the hands of terrorists and other enemies by locking down, monitoring, and destroying weapons and weapons related materials.
 DTRA also assistS Combatant Commanders with their plans and responses to WMD events and develop and deliver cutting-edge technologies to assist with all of these endeavors.

-Military Health System / Defense Health Agency: On the battlefield, every element of the MHS comes together to make the difference between life and death.
+Military Health System: On the battlefield, every element of the MHS comes together to make the difference between life and death.
 Army, Navy and Air Force medical professionals help ensure those in uniform are medically ready to deploy anywhere around the globe on a moment's notice.
 And these medical professionals are also ready to go with them.
 The MHS, however, is more than combat medicine.
 It’s a complex system that weaves together:

 The MHS is led by office of the Assistant Secretary of Defense for Health Affairs under the Office of the Undersecretary of Defense for Personnel and Readiness.